keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 > Pökler's old prof, Laszlo Jamf, at this point in the spiel removing from his fob a **gold hexagon** with the German formée cross in the center, a medal of honor from IG Farben... he likes to think of the cross not as German so much as standing for the tetravalency of carbon <span class="page-ref">413</span>
 {: .benzene}

->carbon the most versatile, the queen, “the Great Catherine of the periodic table,” down to the little hydrogens numerous and single- moving as pawns . . . and the brute opposition of the chessboard yielding, in **this chemical game, to dance-figures in three dimensions, “four, if you like,”** and a radically different idea of what winning and losing meant. . . .
+>**carbon the most versatile**, the queen, “the Great Catherine of the periodic table,” down to the little hydrogens numerous and single-moving as pawns . . . and the brute opposition of the chessboard yielding, in **this chemical game, to dance-figures in three dimensions, “four, if you like,”** and a radically different idea of what winning and losing meant. . . .